Bill Gearon RIP

 I never knew Little Tommy, my mother's brother who was killed by a car when he as a toddler.
 But my memories of my uncle Bill go back to my childhood years when he and his wife, Lorna, would visit us in my hometown, Hamilton.

-I doubt that there were more than a handful of visits from any of mum's brothers over the years.
+I doubt that there were more than a handful of visits from my mum's brothers Len, Bill and Ray over the years.
 But I remember them all and the joy those visits brought my family.

 They say it's the thought that counts, but action counts for much more and I wish I'd got it together.